- Plug the Wifi dongle into USB B - the Wifi dongle is marked 802.11N

 You can reset the Brennan Bluetooth with Settings->Maintenance->Reset Bluetooth.

 Once your Brennan is attached to Wifi you can upgrade to the latest software with Settings->Maintenance->Web Upgrade.
 The website will give details of any bug fixes or new features in the latest software section

 You can use the Brennan USB port to drive headphones or your amplifier by using a USB DAC.

-These range in price from around £5 for a generic dongles - through tens of pounds for higher quality dedicated headphone amps.
-(Through to thousands of pounds for high end DACs).
+These range in price from around $5 for a generic dongles - through tens of Dollars for higher quality dedicated headphone amps.
+(Through to thousands of dollars for high end DACs).
+More about USB here

 The number of tracks that a Brennan can hold depends on the size of disk but also on the kind of compression - mp3, flac, aac or wav (no compression).
 For mp3 (and aac) it also depends on something called the bitrate.
 Track lengths vary so manufacturers often assume a three minute average for sake of comparisons.